-To prove the Greedy Algorithm approximates the optimal Set Cover to within a logarithmic factor (log base 2), we show that every k stages cover half of the remaining elements.
+To prove the Greedy Algorithm approximates the optimal Set Cover to within a logarithmic factor (log base 2), we show that every K stages cover half of the remaining elements.

-This is true since, after k stages, a fraction of 1/k of the remaining elements must be covered in the next stage, and thus all previous stages must've covered at least that number of elements.
+A fraction of 1/K of the remaining elements must be covered in the next stage, and thus all previous stages must've covered at least that number of elements.

-To prove a tighter bound, where the log is the natural log, we notice that at every stage a fraction 1/k of the remaining elements is covered.
-Hence, the number of remaining elements after k In |U| stages is 1.
+To prove a tighter bound, where the log is the natural log, we notice that at every stage a fraction 1/K of the remaining elements is covered.
+Hence, the number of remaining elements after K times ln |U| stages is 1.

-The best bound, which is In of the size of the largest set in F, is obtained as followed:

-Let us think of a price of the use of each mailing list being split among the recipients in the following manner.
-At each stage of the algorithm an additional \$1 has to be paid, and it is split among those recipients just covered.
+The best bound, which is In of the size of the largest set in F, is obtained as followed: Let us think of a price of the use of each mailing list being split among the recipients in the following manner.
+At each stage of the algorithm an additional \$1 has to be paid, and it is split between those recipients just covered.
+We will later bound the total amount paid, which will give us a bound on the number of subsets the greedy algorithm outputs.

-A bound the total amount paid, will give us a bound on the number of subsets the greedy algorithm outputs.
-We now look at any subset S of F, and bound the total amount its members pay by In |S|.
+We now look at an arbitrary subset S of F, and examine how much is the total amount its member will pay, and next we'll prove it is bounded by In |S|.

-This will end the proof, as we can consider the optimal cover of k subsets (not really knowing what it is) and see that each of its subsets pay at most In of its size --- altogether at most kIn|S| for the largest S in the optimal cover.
+This will end the proof, as we can consider the optimal cover of K subsets (the one we can't find) and see that each of its subsets will pay at most In of its size --- altogether at most K In|S| for the largest S in the optimal cover.

-Now for an arbitrary set, in whichever stage of the algorithm, if m of its members are not yet covered, the greedy algorithm chooses a subset that covers at least m elements, hence each will pay at most 1/m of \$1.
+Now for an arbitrary set, in whichever stage of the algorithm, if m of its members are not yet covered, the greedy algorithm chooses a subset that covers at least m elements, hence each will pay at most 1/m \$1.

 The members of the set S will pay the most, if they are covered one by one, and in each stage the set chosen covers exactly m elements, which will result with the harmonic series, which sums up to In of S's size.

-Now we go back to a problem we mentioned early in the course, namely, the tour problem where segments have a price that may vary.
+Now we go back to a problem we mentioned early on, namely, the tour problem where segments have a price that may vary.

-This is the Traveling Salesperson Problem (TSP): we will analyze the complexity of the general variant as well as a more restricted variant.
+This is the Traveling Salesperson Problem (TSP): we will analyze the complexity of the general variant as well as a more restricted case.
 We will show an approximation algorithm in the special case, and prove an NP-hardness result, introducing a technique that will help us prove such results for approximation problems later on.

-Formally, a TSP instance is a graph with non-negative weights, and the goal is to find a traversal (a Hamiltonian cycle) that is of the smallest sum of weights.
+Formally, TSP instance is a graph with non-negative weights, and the goal is to find a traversal (a Hamiltonian cycle) that is of the smallest sum of weights.
 We immediately see that the optimization exact solution is NP-hard, via a simple reduction from Hamiltonian cycle (edges become edges of weight 1; non-edges become edges of larger weight).